Little Major: Features

-The Little Major was described in Bridge Magazine on two occasions, the last in the August 1969 issue.
+Described for 'the first time' in Reese's book Bridge Conventions Finesses and Coups (1965), it was also described in the Bridge Magazine on two occasions, the last in the August 1969 issue.
+An 11-page summary is presented in the 1968 book by Reese and Albert Dormer Bridge For Tournament Players.

 Abandonment

 The Little Major was abandoned entirely when its two-year EBU 'A' license was withdrawn "on the grounds that not enough players were playing the system".
 The entry for the Little Major in the 1971 edition of the Official Encyclopedia of Bridge had already noted that it was "now obsolete".